OMG (Camila Cabello song): Background and release

 The rapper Quavo (pictured in 2017) appeared as a featuring artist on the song.

-In December 2016, singer Camila Cabello departed from the group Fifth Harmony to focus on her solo career.
-She started the recording sessions for her solo debut album in early 2017.
+In December 2016, Cabello departed from the group Fifth Harmony to focus on her solo career.
+She started the recording sessions for her solo debut studio album in early 2017.
 She said that the album would be classified in a very personal level where she could explore her own experiences, and initially named it The Hurting.
 The Healing.
 The Loving.
 She wanted the album to tell "the story of [her] journey from darkness into light, from a time when she was lost to a time when she found herself again".
-To achieve her desired sound, she collaborated with some notable producers, including the Norwegian production duo Stargate–composed by Tor Erik Hermansen and Mikkel Storleer Eriksen.
+To achieve her desired sound, Cabello collaborated with some notable producers, including the Norwegian production duo Stargate–composed by Tor Erik Hermansen and Mikkel Storleer Eriksen.

 During sessions with Stargate, Cabello met the British singer Charli XCX who helped her to brainstorm ideas for the lyrics.
 Together, they created some "emotional" and "deep" records like "Scar Tissues" to match the "Hurting" concept planned for the album, although while talking to XCX, Cabello had the idea to write something that was just "fun" and "not really take[n] too seriously".
 "OMG" was recorded at Westlake Recording Studios in Los Angeles and later mixed by Serban Ghenea at Mixstar Studios, Virginia Beach.
-It features a guest appearance by rapper Quavo–better known as one of the members of the rap trio Migos– also credited as one of the track's writers.
+It features a guest appearance by rapper Quavo who is also credited as one of the track's writers.

-Prior to its release, the singer debuted the song during her private performance at Chicago's B96 Pepsi SummerBash on June 24, 2017.
-She worked as an opening act for Bruno Mars on his 24K Magic World Tour from July 20 to August 22, 2017.
-During the shows, she performed “OMG” and other then-unreleased tracks such as "Havana", "Inside Out" and "Never Be the Same".
-On July 30, she announced a "Summer Double Feature" release in a picture posted on her Twitter account, where she revealed a release date for "OMG" and "Havana", both released simultaneously as promotional singles on August 3, 2017.
+Prior to its release, Cabello debuted the song during her performance at Chicago's B96 Pepsi SummerBash on June 25, 2017.
+She also worked as an opening act for Bruno Mars on his 24K Magic World Tour from July 20 to August 22; during the shows, she performed "OMG" and other then-unreleased tracks such as "Havana", "Inside Out" and "Never Be the Same".
+On July 30, she announced a "Summer Double Feature" release in a picture posted on her Twitter account, where she revealed a release date for "OMG" and "Havana", both released simultaneously as promotional singles on August 3.
 The song was originally intended to be on her debut album; however, after changing the name of the album to Camila, she revealed that "OMG" was ultimately removed from the final track list.
-It happened due to the unexpected success of "Havana", which made Cabello sign with Frank Dukes' management company called Electric Feel, with Dukes executively producing the record.
-As a result, the album's original concept of hurting, healing, and loving was substituted in favor of the newly recorded material.